 “Our mission statement has always been to be the best at what we do on a nationwide basis while balancing profitability and lifestyle for all of our employees.
 Anytime we bring someone into the firm we talk about our shared vision – to make a good living, but not necessarily the greatest of livings.
 That filter has served us very well.
 If we get a sense that someone who we are interviewing is only negotiating hard on salary, we know it’s not going to be a good fit.

-“When we started we had 4 lawyers, now we have 29 lawyers.
-I’m not sure if all of our success is do with our shared vision, or if it’s also to do with being a mission driven law firm doing community development work.
+“When I look back, I’m not sure if all of our success is do with our shared vision, or if it’s also to do with being a mission driven law firm doing community development work.
 But I do know that we never have to recruit, and we have a waiting list of people who are willing to abandon the “golden handcuffs” at their big firm positions to work with us.

 “At many big firms the target is now 2,000 billable hours in order for you to get your bonus, and you may not even get your base salary if you don’t hit that target.
 We have been able to build our firm on a 1700 target.
 It’s a good trade-off.
 The discount on their salary is made up with more time for life.